SW1OPRG-01/0x0b-exercises/README.md

 - `won()`: Is there a player who has won?

 **_Challenge tasks_**
-- Refactor the proposed solution, so that there are three classes: A Piece, a Game Board, and a Player.
+- Refactor the proposed solution (find it @ [Github](https://github.com/SW1OPRG-01/0x0b-exercises/tree/solution)), so that there are three classes: A Piece, a Game Board, and a Player.
 The Player has a name that can be printed out when the game is played.
 The Game Board contains a series of pieces placed on squares, and can move a piece to a given square.
 A piece can have a color.
 - Expand the Ludo game so that there can be up to four pieces on each square (of the same color).
 The following additional rules should apply:
   - If there is one or more pieces of the same color as the player who rolls, the piece can be placed there.
   - If there are two or more pieces of a different color, send the piece home.